 Planning to Work?

-If you plan to work obtain a job in Oberlin, on or off campus, don’t leave home without your original Social Security card, your driver’s license, state ID card, or your valid U.S. passport.
+If you plan to work in Oberlin, on or off campus, don’t leave home without your original Social Security card, your driver’s license, state ID card, or your valid U.S. passport.
 Photocopies are not acceptable.

 You’ll need these and other employment documents to satisfy federal requirements regarding student employment.
 These required employment documents are available online from the Office of Student Employment.
 Download and print the forms in advance or pick up the forms in the student employment office once you arrive in Oberlin.